Rapptz/discord.py/docs/api.rst

         The action is the update of something.

+.. class:: ApplicationType

+    Represents the type of an :class:`Application`.

+    .. versionadded:: 2.0

+    .. attribute:: game

+        The application is a game.

+    .. attribute:: music

+        The application is music-related.

+    .. attribute:: ticketed_events

+        The application can use ticketed event.

+    .. attribute:: guild_role_subscriptions

+        The application can make custom guild role subscriptions.

-.. class:: TeamMembershipState
+.. class:: ApplicationMembershipState

-    Represents the membership state of a :class:`TeamMember`.
+    Represents the membership state of a :class:`TeamMember` or :class:`ApplicationTester`.

     .. versionadded:: 1.3

+    .. versionchanged:: 2.0

+        Renamed from ``TeamMembershipState``.

     .. container:: operations